ansible-collections/community.sops/docs/docsite/rst/guide.rst

 Working with encrypted files
 ----------------------------

-You can decrypt sops-encrypted files with the :ansplugin:`community.sops.sops lookup plugin <community.sops.sops#lookup>`, and dynamically encrypt data with the :ansplugin:`community.sops.sops_encrypt module <community.sops.sops_encrypt#module>`.
+You can decrypt SOPS-encrypted files with the :ansplugin:`community.sops.sops lookup plugin <community.sops.sops#lookup>`, and dynamically encrypt data with the :ansplugin:`community.sops.sops_encrypt module <community.sops.sops_encrypt#module>`.
 Being able to encrypt is useful when you create or update secrets in your Ansible playbooks.

-Assume that you have an encrypted private key ``keys/private_key.pem.sops``, which was in PEM format before being encrypted by sops:
+Assume that you have an encrypted private key ``keys/private_key.pem.sops``, which was in PEM format before being encrypted by SOPS:

 .. code-block:: bash